 19. Use “Will”, not “Can”

 “Do or do not.
 There is no try.”
-Words to live by from the great Jedi Master Yoda.
+Words to live by from the great Jedi Master, Yoda.
 He might as well have said, “Will or will not.
 There is no can.”
 When you’re writing a blog you need to convince your audience that you know what you’re talking about.
-Telling them “ignoring email open rates can harm your campaign” is much less powerful than saying, “ignoring email open rates will hard your campaign.”
+Telling them that “ignoring email open rates can harm your campaign,” is much less powerful than saying, “ignoring email open rates will harm your campaign.”
 Be decisive.

 20. Use Bulleted Lists

 If you’re writing a blog post that’s between 500-700 words, you should try to find a way to convey part of your research as a bulleted list to break up large blocks of text.
-This makes it much more user friendly and your audience will appreciate the ability to skim through your content to find the important parts:
+This makes it much more user friendly and your audience will appreciate the ability to skim through your content to get to the meat of the matter.
+In his blog, Neil Patel uses bulleted lists to draw the readers attention to the most important points he wants to highlight:

 21. Quote Well-Known Experts

-22. Write in the Voice of the Business
+22. Write in the Voice of Your Business

-Just because you’re writing a business blog post that doesn’t mean you have to stale, boring, and using business-speak all the time.
-Be conversational with your writing tone.
+Just because you’re writing a business blog post doesn’t mean you have to be stale, boring, and use business-speak all the time.
+Be conversational in your tone.
 Write the way you and your team talk with customers.
 Keep it friendly and professional.
+Readers will appreciate your ability to infuse brand personality into your blog content.

 23. Ask Questions